Pit Orchestra Summer Institute

 Program Details

-As a commuter, housing contracts are not available through UCLA Housing Department, however, the UCLA Summer Hostel that is located on the residence hill provides housing options for all registered UCLA Summer Sessions who are 18 years of age or older.
+As a commuter, housing contracts are not available through UCLA Housing Department, however, the UCLA Summer Hostel that is located on the residence hill provides housing options for all registered UCLA Summer Sessions students who are 18 years of age or older.
 For those who will not securing housing on campus, it is expected that students who fall into this category will commute to class daily.

 Grades and Transcripts